-Amber Bryant – Project Director
+Amber Bryant – Administrative Director

 I adopted two beautiful children 14 years ago.
 My son has a rare brain malformation and is a unique and exuberant child.
 There have been both smooth days and rough days along this path of ours, but we hold on tight to the good and learn from our challenges.
 Speaking of holding on tight, my teenaged daughter is currently learning how to drive.
 She will be a senior in high school next year and recently began working.
 When faced with a free moment, I love to read, explore my creative side through sewing & art, and spend as much time outdoors as possible (preferably near water).